SANTOSHI RANA, FOUNDER

 “I see sustainability in the application of World Health Organisation’s International Classification of Functioning, Disability & Health (WHO ICF) to address any health or disability issue, as daily activities happens in context to our environment.
 My style of work is applying the bio-psycho-social approach as its holistic.
 As a Project Head- Disability & Rehabilitation what I like most about Bihani, is that Bihani’s work is very dynamic and inclusive.
 We not only engage our elderly members in enterprise development, but in addition to that we also organize musical events facilitated by our members themselves, provide health services, classes on using mobile phones, emails, social media et cetera.
 Bihani is all about social integration and addressing the issue of loneliness and social isolation in the ageing population by facilitating their immense existing potential and interest to take form when needed.
 Some of our elderly members enjoy reading a book or having a cup of tea under the Pomelo tree, and call the space their own at Bihani.
 While some bring their friend along to buy and promote their peer’s enterprise such as green tea and raw silk scarves.
 For my colleagues and me, the members of Bihani are achievers through their life experiences and one of our members, Mr. Prem Subba, believes that there is a better word for “retire.”
 It is “re-tyre” suggesting it is but another life’s phase ready to ride on.

-SUMAN RAI, SOCIAL ACTIVITIES COORDINATOR
+SUMAN RAI, SOCIAL ACTIVITIES COORDINATOR AND MEDIA MANAGER

 And here I am.
 Going through the patches and matches of life, through my experience at Bihani, I am trying to find myself rather than, just creating an idea of who I am.
-From a Literature and Journalism graduate to Social Entrepreneurship and Ageing, life has expanded my horizon greatly towards every subtleties of the social and business world.
+From a Literature and Journalism graduate to Social Entrepreneurship, Social Innovations and Ageing, life has expanded my horizon greatly towards every subtleties of the social and business world.
 In order to bring change, to the dogmas and certainties of ageing as a global issue in the world, a humanly concern has been aroused in me.
 Instead of enforcing changes of the uncertain future, living life to its fullest from moment to moment is what tickles me the most now.
 Connecting every dot and making a path towards infinity is an interesting phenomenon that drives the very process of ageing with dignity.
 Learning never ceases whatsoever happens.
 So never give up on life- there are definitely many interesting things waiting to happen, just breathe and experience- the time and surprises are awaiting.
 To every ‘New Day or Morning (Bihani)’!

 PRASHANT KALAUNI, PROGRAMMES & OPERATIONS COORDINATOR